faustozamparelli/Blog/content/post/Quotes.md

 What quotes yo? (you may ask) <br>
 Just random quotes that are stuck with me. (i may respond) <br>

+- <a href="https://www.youtube.com/watch?v=nGSTFtPRvFY">The world can't help but change around us</a>
 - <a href="https://www.youtube.com/watch?v=2lVxQ32UC8E">Cody's me bro.
 Let me be me.</a>
 - <a href="https://www.youtube.com/watch?v=2nLWPNfNMHI">Relashionships are like a rope</a>
 - <a href="https://www.youtube.com/watch?v=S2-bjGkcaJI">If you had the opportunity to play this game of life</a>